-It was almost 6 years ago today.
+It was 7 years ago today.
+A fairly normal day by most accounts.
 I had visited a good friend of mine and was traveling home from St. Louis, MO.
 I took a bit of a detour to go look at a motorcycle I had been checking out online.
 The dealer happened to be in St. Louis so I decided to do some window shopping.
 It was a Sunday morning.
 Probably around 8 am so I knew they would be closed, but I was hoping to get a glimpse of the bike in the window.

 I pull in the parking lot and walk up to the building and sure enough there it is right in the front window!
 Lucky me!
 It was a 2013 Victory Cross Country Touring bike and it was a beauty!
 And they only wanted $10,000 for it.
 What a deal!
 I did quick math in my head saying to myself 10,000 divided by 60 monthly payments is only $166 per month plus a little interest.
 Done deal!

 I hopped in the car and started the 4 hour trip back to Ozark, MO.
 I texted my wife to ask her opinion of me buying the bike and she replied back with a nonchalant "get it".
 She knew me and once I had decided something she didn't stand much chance of changing my mind.
 And she was 7 months pregnant at the time so she had other things to occupy her mind other than her husband contemplating buying a toy.
 So that was that.
 First thing Monday morning I was going to call my credit union to secure financing to buy that bike!